University of Minnesota College of Design

 University of Minnesota College of Design is located on both the Saint Paul and Minneapolis campuses of the University of Minnesota-Twin Cities.
 The College of Design includes the full range of design disciplines and is home to eight undergraduate majors in the fields of architecture, apparel design, graphic design, interior design, landscape architecture, product design, and retail merchandising.
 There are 23 graduate degree programs, eight undergraduate minors, nine research centers, and the Goldstein Museum of Design.

 Campuses

 The College of Design is located on both the Minneapolis and St. Paul campuses of the University of Minnesota Twin Cities.
 The programs of apparel design, graphic design, interior design, housing studies, and retail merchandising are located in McNeal Hall on the St. Paul campus.
 The Goldstein Museum of Design is also located in McNeal Hall.
 On the Minneapolis campus the College of Design is located in Rapson Hall, where the architecture, landscape architecture, and product design programs are housed, and at 1425 University Ave. where the Center for Sustainable Building Research and two studio spaces are located.

 Leadership

+Dr. Prasad Boradkar (2023–present) is the current dean of the University of Minnesota's College of Design.
+He is a designer, anthropologist, educator, and researcher with several years of experience leading design and research teams in both academia and industry.
+Most recently Boradkar served as UX research and sustainability lead at Google's Advanced Technology & Projects Division, where he led efforts on user experience research and sustainable development for health and wellness products.